 As consumer demands for customization grow, manufacturers are taking notice of an emerging business model called B2B2C.
 As opposed to B2B (business-to-business) or B2C (business-to-consumer,) a B2B2C model emphasizes the need for manufacturers to cut out the middle man in their sales processes.

 B2B2C stands for Business-to-Business-to-Consumer.
-It focuses on creates a better customer experience and buying journey for the end consumer.
+B2B2C focuses on creating a better customer experience and buying journey for the end consumer.
 In a B2B2C model manufacturers create processes that allow for the consumer to customize products, and for resellers to easily sell products in a way that matches production capabilities.
 It’s a shift from mass produced goods to mass customization.

 Enterprise buyers (B2B) seek out options to provide the highest levels of customization to their consumers (B2C).
 They look for those solutions among the manufacturers they source product from (B2B2C).
 In a recent interview, Kris Goldhair of KBMax explains how CPQ plays a part in the B2B2C business model.